Cities as nuclei of sustainability?: City emissions

 \section{City emissions}

-We group our database of 256 urban emission inventories according to the country's GDP/cap, i.e.\ sort and group aiming for a balanced number of cases in each of the five groups without splitting countries (all considered cities of a country are in the same group).
-Based on these groups, we begin our analysis by plotting the annual amount of CO$_2$ emission $e$ (we always refer to \emph{annual} figures and omit "annual" for simplicity) against the corresponding city population $s$.
+We begin by grouping our database of 256 urban emission figures according to the country's GDP/cap, i.e.\ a balanced number of cases in each of five groups (all considered cities of a country are in the same group).
+Based on these groups, we analyze the values by plotting the amount of CO$_2$ emissions $e$ against the corresponding city population $s$.
 Dividing by the per capita emissions of the corresponding countries we make the city emissions of different countries comparable.
-In Fig.~\ref{fig:emissions} we see correlations which approximately follow power-laws according to
+This step is only done for normalization reasons and would not be necessary if we had sufficient values for the various countries.